Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/README.md

 - HTTP server must be written in _Go_.
 - HTML templates must be in project root directory _templates_.
 - The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/).
-- Use [Part 2 of hangman-classic] (https://lyon-ynov-campus.github.io/YTrack/subjects/hangman/hangman-classic/).
+- Use Hangman Project as an imported package.

 ### Usage